chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 ## `Pos`

-Since all of the numbers we're dealing with in this domain are positive, I introduced a “positive integer” type.
-This is a newtype for `Natural` that doesn't allow zero.
+Since all of the numbers we’re dealing with in this domain are positive, I introduced a “positive integer” type.
+This is a newtype for `Natural` that doesn’t allow zero.

 ```haskell
 newtype Pos = Pos Natural